Last modified: Aug 14, 2024

 WRSM

-A wound-rotor synchronous motor has a stator similar to a synchronous motor, which consists of a laminated iron core with stator windings.
-However, the rotor of a wound-rotor synchronous motor is different from a conventional synchronous motor.
+A wound-rotor synchronous motor has a stator similar to that of a synchronous motor, consisting of a laminated iron core with stator windings.
+However, the rotor of a wound-rotor synchronous motor differs from a conventional synchronous motor.

-The rotor winding of a wound-rotor synchronous motor is typically made up of multiple coils of wire, which are connected to the rotor via slip rings and brushes.
-The slip rings allow electrical connection to the rotor winding, while the brushes provide a means of transferring electrical power to and from the rotor.
+The rotor winding of a wound-rotor synchronous motor is typically made up of multiple coils of wire, connected to the rotor via slip rings and brushes.
+The slip rings allow electrical connection to the rotor winding, while the brushes transfer electrical power to and from the rotor.

 The rotor winding is excited with DC current, creating a magnetic field in the rotor.
 The interaction between the stator’s rotating magnetic field and the rotor’s magnetic field causes the rotor to rotate in synchronism with the stator’s magnetic field, hence the name “synchronous motor.”

-Currently BMW, Nissan and Renault uses WRSM motors.
+Currently, BMW, Nissan, and Renault use WRSM motors.

 Advantages